carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 keypoints:
 - "To use a package you have to install and attach it"
 - "There are several ways of installing a package"
+- "The best way of installing packages is dependent on the developer and user needs"
 ---

 One of the advantages of packages is that they can be **installed**.